-- A. Students will be taught the structure of developing an outreach presentation.
+A. Students will be taught the structure of developing an outreach presentation.
 Two outreach presentations, appropriate for the practicum site, will be developed and presented at the student's practicum site.
-Student will present one of these in class to demonstrate this skill. - B. Faculty supervisor will evaluate student at Mid-Term and Final using the TSU Practicum Evaluation form.
+Student will present one of these in class to demonstrate this skill.

+- B. Faculty supervisor will evaluate student at Mid-Term and Final using the TSU Practicum Evaluation form.
 Student must receive a grade of B or above.

 - C. At the end of the semester, students will complete an assessment of current knowledge of diverse populations.

 - D. Through the use of role play throughout the semester, specific skills will be assessed through use of competency ratings.
 Student must exhibit a minimum of "basic competency" in the following in order to pass: (See Competency Rating Form in Appendix D, p.
 25.)

 - I. Opening Session and Developing Rapport

 - A. Greeting

 - B. Explanation of roles and expectations

 - C. Addressing administrative tasks

 - D. Beginning the therapy session

 - II.
 Exploration of Problem/Case Conceptualization

-- A. Exhibit empathy/rapport
+- A. Exhibiting empathy/rapport

-- B. Show respect
+- B. Showing respect

-- C. Exhibit nonverbal matching
+- C. Exhibiting nonverbal matching

 - D. Use of minimal encouragers

 - E. Paraphrasing

 - F. Pacing and/or leading the session

 - G. Verbal tracking

 - H. Reflect feeling

 - I. Clarification

 - J. Use of open-ended questions

 - K. Summarization

 - L. Use of behavioral descriptions

 - M. Use of appropriate closed questions

 - N. Perception checks

 - O. Effective use of silence

 - P. Focusing

 - Q. Feedback

 - R. Maintaining eye contact

 - III.
 Problem-Solving Skills

-- A. Set and define goals
+- A. Setting and defining goals

-- B. Explore and understand Concerns
+- B. Exploring and understanding Concerns

-- C. Develop and exhibit understanding of alternatives
+- C. Developing and exhibiting understanding of alternatives

-- D. Implement alternative
+- D. Implementing alternative

 - E. Use of special techniques

 - F. Use of process counseling

 - IV.
 Action Phase/Confronting Incongruities

 - A. Immediacy

 - B. Use of self-disclosure

 - C. Confrontation

 - D. Use of directives

 - E. Identifying logical consequences

 - F. Interpretation

-- V. Closing
+V. Closing

 - A. Summarization of content/feeling

 - B. Review of plan

 - C. Rescheduling

 - D. Termination of session

 - E. Session evaluation

 - F. Follow-up

 - VI.
 Professional Issues

 - A. Ethics awareness

 - B. Professional demeanor